metricly/metricly-docs/content/capacity-monitoring/notifications/_index.md

 alwaysopen: false
 weight:
 ---
-Notifications are optional alerts sent to another source (e.g., email, PagerDuty, OpsGenie) when an event occurs.
+Notifications are optional alerts sent to another source (e.g., email, PagerDuty, OpsGenie) when an alert occurs.
 You will only receive notifications from policies that have a notification(s) configured.
 While notifications are enabled by default, they will be automatically disabled if they are used in a policy and fail for a period of time.

 ## Using Notifications